Kalyan-2681/DotNet_ML_Projects/README.md

 # Python_Project

-This repository has projects to improve python coding skills and learn concepts that are necessary as a Data Scientist or Machine Learning Engineer.
+This repository has projects to improve coding skills and learn concepts that helps tasks of a Data Scientist or Machine Learning Engineer.

 Projects and a brief description
 1. realestatewebsrapper - This python app uses a library called beautifulsoup to scrape data from a real estate web site (helpful for people trying to buy a house)